 Great products are based on insights about the people that use them.
 When I was at MapMyRun, we based our roadmap on three interconnected insights that are relevant to any fitness product:

 - Everyone wants to get better.
 No matter where someone is in their fitness journey, everyone wants to improve.
-The common thread between trying to qualify for the Boston Marathon and training to finish a 5K is the desire to improve.
+The common thread between trying to qualify for the Boston Marathon and training to finish a 5K is the desire for self-improvement.

 - Everyone can use a little extra motivation.
 Getting better requires consistent training.
 And while some are more naturally motivated to train than others, even the most dedicated athletes need a little extra push now and then.